zlatozar/study-paip/debug/Readme.md

 #### SLIME helpful commands

-Example debugging session could be found [here](debugging-sbcl.md).
+Example of debugging session could be found [here](debugging-sbcl.md).

 - **C-c C-y** - ```slime-call-defun```<br/>
 Type it when you are inside the function.
 It will sends expression ```(defun <func-name> ...)``` to REPL.<br/>